-Aural plaques in horse ears
+Aural plaques in horses

-Some things that we do know about aural plaques:
+Some things to know about aural plaques:

 - The plaques occur in the ears.

-- The plaques are a papilloma virus.
+- The plaques are a papillomavirus, which is common in cows.

 - You will want to chat with your veterinarian about your horse if he starts to develop one.

 Things that can’t be proven 100%

 - The plaques are spread by biting insects.
 The type of biting insect is not really known, but suspected.
 Lots more to work on here.
 The general consensus is that flies carry the papillomavirus from animal to animal.